NuGet/Samples/README.md

 ## Feedback

-If you're having trouble with the NuGet.org Website, file a bug on the [NuGet Gallery Issue Tracker](https://github.com/nuget/NuGetGallery/issues).
+If you're having trouble with the NuGet.org website or HTTP API, file a bug on the [NuGet Gallery Issue Tracker](https://github.com/nuget/NuGetGallery/issues).

 If you're having trouble with the NuGet client tools (the Visual Studio extension, NuGet.exe command line tool, etc.), file a bug on [NuGet Home](https://github.com/nuget/home/issues).